-Easy, Kid Friendly Minestrone Soup is just that – ridiculously easy, but also insanely delicious!
+Easy, Kid Friendly Minestrone Soup is ridiculously simple, but also insanely delicious!
 The perfect soup for beginners, it’s impossible to mess up.
 Put everything into a big old pot and let it cook for a bit, mix in some pasta and there you go – a quick weeknight dinner.

 This post was originally posted on 11/1/2016 and has since been updated.

-Here’s what I love about this easy, kid friendly minestrone soup: everything.
+Here’s what I love about this easy, kid friendly minestrone soup

 No, really.
 Mostly, though, it’s that I almost always have everything I need for it and it’s super flexible.